Encouragement can keep children engaged in education

 Instructors acknowledge the growth of each student, without comparison to others, offering them praise and encouragement for their efforts and progress.

-We encourage our parents to observe their child completing their Kumon study at home and provide praise and reassurance in order to keep them motivated and focussed.
+We encourage our parents to observe their child completing their Kumon study at home and provide praise and reassurance in order to keep them motivated and focused.
 For students completing new or advanced work, this support is extremely important in making sure they do not become demotivated or disheartened as they strive to achieve.

 Whilst the Department for Education's study concentrated on older students and teachers, it lends real weight to the long-term effects of encouragement on all young people, not just in school but in all areas of their life.